AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/display-items-in-home-work-list.md

 <!-- Audited: 1/2024 -->

 Each widget contains its own worklist.
-Worklists display all

-The [!UICONTROL worklist] in the [!UICONTROL Home] area displays all work items that are assigned to you.
-You can control which items display in your [!UICONTROL worklist], by using filters and by grouping and sorting your work items.
+Worklists display all work items that are assigned to you.
+You can control which items display in your [!UICONTROL worklist], by using filters and groupings.

 ## Access requirements